How Much Does It Cost?

 The price of your weight loss surgery will depend on several factors:

 - The type of surgery you're having.
 Types of weight loss surgery include gastric bypass, adjustable gastric banding, vertical gastric banding (also called stomach stapling), sleeve gastrectomy, and biliopancreatic diversion.
+Other options include intragastric balloons or even an electric Implant device.
 Each has a different fee.

 - Your surgeon's fee.
 This will vary based on where you live, your surgeon's expertise, and the procedure’s complexity.